-School open days and tours will give you a general feel for a school.
+School open days and tours will give you a general feel for schools.
 It can help to take a friend or a disability advocate with you, so you can both gather information and discuss it afterwards.

-You’ll get some sense of whether the school is right for your child from the:
+You’ll get some sense of whether a school is right for your child from the:

 - welcome you and your child get

-- principal’s approach to supporting children with additional needs
+- principal’s approach to supporting children with disability

 - principal’s responses to your questions